 Our Continuing Education (CE) courses offer caregivers the opportunity to expand your professional skills and further explore topics most relevant to your clients’ needs.
 We offer in-person, instructor-led classes across the state and also offer CE courses online.

-Register for courses by logging in to My Benefits (using the login box in the upper left corner or this site), click “Manage My Training”.
+Register for courses by logging in to My Benefits (using the login box in the upper left corner of this site), click “Manage My Training.”
 See more details on how to register.
 Note: If you’re an agency provider, register with your employer!

 Technical Requirements to Take Online CE Courses

 If you do not know your Operating System or Internet browser or version, go to Support Details.